walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 }
 ```

-Notice these are two separate C functions, rather than one shared
+These are two separate C functions, rather than one shared function that
-function that takes an extra argument telling it whether to build a
+takes an extra argument telling it whether to build a `nop`-shaped site
-`nop`-shaped site or a `jmp`-shaped one — something like an imagined
+or a `jmp`-shaped one — something like an imagined
 `arch_static_branch(key, branch, use_jmp)`.
 That design is not just
-unused, it is impossible here: the assembly text inside each function is
+unused: it is impossible here.
+The assembly text inside each function is
 fixed, literal text, embedded straight into the compiled function body
 at build time.
 A runtime argument (a value only known while the kernel
 is running) cannot make a single function body sometimes contain one